Colon & Rectal Cancers

 Recent trends in screening and advancements in treatment are leading to fewer deaths from colorectal cancer.

-• Colorectal cancer incidence and mortality rates among adults 50 and older have declined by more than 30 percent in the U.S. over the past fifteen years, largely due to screening.
+• Colorectal cancer mortality rates among adults have declined since the 1980's, largely due to screening.

 • Screening is detecting colorectal cancer at earlier stages.
 The earlier the disease is caught, the better chance a person has of surviving at least five years or longer.
-Today roughly 39 percent of colorectal cancers are found at the local stage, and the 5-year survival rate for these patients is nearly 90 percent.
+Today, about 1 in 3 cases of colorectal cancers are found at the local stage, and the 5-year survival rate for these patients is about 90 percent.

 • Promising new targeted therapies are being studied in clinical trials for first, second and third-line use in patients with metastatic colorectal cancer.

-• Researchers are discovering the important role lifestyle plays in prevention, as several studies have found that exercise and a diet low in meats and high in vegetables can reduce colorectal cancer risk.
+• Colorectal cancer is rising in young adults.
+Researchers are discovering the important role lifestyle plays in prevention, as several studies have found that exercise and a diet low in meats and high in vegetables can reduce colorectal cancer risk.

 RELATED READ: